childsb/glusterfs-hadoop-docs/ConfiguringHadoop1.markdown

 **Download and Extract Hadoop**

 Navigate to [Hadoop Download Page](http://hadoop.apache.org/releases.html#Download) and download the hadoop-1.2.1.tar.gz  tar-ball (the current stable 1.x release at the time this document was created) to the /opt directory on the JobTracker server.
-Extract the tar ball in the /opt directory
+Extract the tar ball in the /opt directory.

+For the sake of this document $HADOOP_HOME is the directory the tarball extracts to under /opt/

 **Configure the Plugin**